 Becca Trate

-Becca Trate is a policy analyst focusing on innovation in retail at ITIF’s Center for Data Innovation.
+Becca Trate was a policy analyst focusing on innovation in retail at ITIF’s Center for Data Innovation.
 Previously, she worked as a communications manager for the National Association of Broadcasters.
 She holds a B.S. in Journalism from Ohio University.

 Recent Publications